-Welcome to the Cryptography and Security Group of the Institute for Theoretical Computer Science (ITI)
+Welcome to the Cryptography and Security Group of the Institute of Information Security and Dependability

-The Cryptography and Security group of the Institute for Theoretical Computer Science (ITI) is headed by Jörn Müller-Quade and emerged from the Institute for Cryptography and Security (IKS) through a restructuring.
+The Cryptography and Security group of the Institute of Information Security and Dependability is headed by Jörn Müller-Quade and emerged from the Institute for Cryptography and Security (IKS) and the Institute for theoretical Computer Science (ITI) through multiple restructurings.
 Research topics are in the areas of cryptography and IT security.

 The European Institute for System Security (EISS) is affiliated to the working group, which bundles the practical implementation of cryptography in cooperation with the Research Center for Computer Science (FZI) and industrial partners.